 FINAL CALL FOR ENTRIES

-The final entry deadline for submissions to the 9th annual Moonbeam Children's Book Awards is approaching!
+The final entry deadline for submissions to the 9th annual Moonbeam Children's Book Awards is THIS SATURDAY, AUGUST 29!

 The Moonbeam Children’s Book Awards bring increased recognition to exemplary children’s books and their creators, and are dedicated to supporting childhood literacy and life-long reading.
 The contest is open to authors, illustrators, and publishers of children’s books written in English or Spanish for the North American market.
 Books released since October 1, 2013 are eligible.